The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Introduction

-One such significant data error is the potential for loan accounts with a series of zero-valued (or exceedingly small) month-end balances that trail the end of their observed repayment histories, i.e., \textit{trailing zero-valued balances} (TZB).
+A prominent example of such a data error is the potential for loan accounts to exhibit excess (or false) repayment history beyond the true but latent closure date.
+These false observations appear as a series of zero-valued (or exceedingly small) month-end balances that trail the end of observed repayment histories.
+We shall call such cases \textit{trailing zero-valued balances} (TZB).
 These TZB-cases arise due to historical issues when migrating data between disparate computer systems, as well as operational failures in managing loan accounts that ultimately compromise their timely closure.
-The actual closure dates of some loan accounts can therefore precede the last dates observed from data, thereby resulting in excess monthly records (or `false' history) between these two dates; see \autoref{fig:ProblemDesc}.
-This excess credit history renders the observed endpoint as ambiguous and inconsistent that, as explained in \citet{schober2018survival}, will bias any subsequent survival estimates of the `true' time-to-write-off; itself latent and unobservable.
+The actual (but latent) closure dates of some loan accounts can therefore precede the last dates observed from data, thereby resulting in excess monthly records (or `false' history) between these two dates; see \autoref{fig:ProblemDesc}.
+Naturally, it is non-trivial even to detect TZB-cases since no single definition exists by which "small balances" can be isolated; it could be ZAR 1.00 or ZAR 10,000.
+As for implications, the excess history of a TZB-case renders the observed endpoint thereof as ambiguous and inconsistent.
+This ambiguity, as explained by \citet{schober2018survival}, will bias any subsequent survival estimates of the true but latent time-to-write-off, thereby inviting model risk and compromising the survival model itself.
 Moreover, the realised LGD-value becomes upwardly biased since the resolution period over which cash flows are discounted is too long.
 While a larger LGD-value may prudently reflect operational failures within the bank, the resulting bias disagrees with the true credit risk profile of the affected loan.
 As such, the subsequent ECL-estimate is higher than strictly necessary, and this premium poses as an opportunity cost for ignoring these erroneous TZB-cases.